 Unions did, initially, improve pay and working conditions.
 The problem is they’ve gone too far, wielding too much power for the good of society.
 Teachers’ unions, for example, are greedy for higher salaries and intrude into curriculums, hurting our kids and our budgets.
 Provincial governments run scared of the unions, which feed the parties with donations and represent large voting blocs.
 Public union pay scales far exceed those in the private sector, creating conflicts and resentments.

-Through the years of Mackenzie King, Lester Pearson, and Pierre Trudeau came a veritable deluge of state-run programs, many with merit but all with bureaucracies and waste: unemployment insurance in 1940, family allowance in 1944, disability allowance in 1954, welfare assistance in 1958, medicare in the mid-1960s (which many doctors opposed), the National Energy Program of the 1980s.
+Through the years from William Lyon Mackenzie King in the 1930s and 40s to Pierre Trudeau in the 1980s came a veritable deluge of state-run social security programs, many with merit but all with bureaucracies and waste, such as unemployment insurance in 1940, family allowance in 1944, disability allowance in 1954, unemployment assistance in 1956, medicare in the mid-1960s (which many doctors opposed), and the National Energy Program (NEP) of the 1980s.

-The NEP set out to make Canada more of a player in the production of oil and natural gas by imposing taxes, restrictions, price controls, and other intrusions in the free market economy.
+The NEP set out to make Canada more of a player in the production of oil and natural gas by imposing taxes, restrictions, price controls, and other intrusions on the free-market economy.
 It ended up being widely despised as an illegal encroachment on provincial jurisdiction, just as the current carbon tax is deemed unconstitutional by many, and bad policy to boot.
 The NEP ended up doing more harm than good and was dismantled by Brian Mulroney.